IdahoLabResearch/HyPAT/README.md

 * The row at which the program starts reading data from the Excel sheet,
 * The number of rows at the end of the Excel sheet to ignore when reading data,
 * The number of thermocouples used to measure the gas temperature initially and after the isolation valve is opened,
-* Conversion factors for each instrument to allow the user to update for appropriate unit conversions,
+* Conversion factors for each instrument to facilitate appropriate unit conversions,
 * Constant and proportional errors of each instrument.

 ### Usage: Comparison with Literature Values with "Overview Plots" Tab